RA2EXE/Saturation-Firepower/README.md

 # WARNING
 >Unstable beta!
-Unfortunately, this mod doesn't work on English devices, I'll translate to the English version after completing the whole mod.
+Unfortunately, this mod doesn't work on English devices, and is translating to the English version now.

 # 内容概述/Content overview
 >200+ New blocks, covering all aspects!
 More factories, drills, transmission components, defenses and unit factories!